bchirgwin/bchirgwin/README.md

 ## Reading

-- The Frontiers Saga: Liberation (Book 10) Ryk Brown
+- Ep.#1.14 - "The Weak and the Innocent" (The Frontiers Saga Book 14) by Ryk Brown
 - How JavaScript Works by Douglas Crockford
 - Functional Lite by Kyle Simpson